Why Am I Struggling to Lower My Cholesterol? It may not be a discipline problem

 One step at a time.

-So instead of trying to do everything at once, you’re building change gradually in a way that fits around your life.
+So instead of trying to do everything at once, you are building change gradually in a way that fits around your life.

-If this process has felt harder than you expected, it doesn’t mean you’ve done anything wrong.
+If this process has felt harder than you expected, it does not mean you have done anything wrong.

-And it doesn’t mean you’re not capable of making changes.
+And it does not mean you are not capable of making changes.

-It usually just means you haven’t been given the right structure to follow.
+It usually just means you have not been given the right structure to follow.

-If you’d like a calmer, more structured way to approach lowering your cholesterol, you can explore the Heart-Healthy Living Course here.
+If you’d like a calmer, more structured way to approach lowering your cholesterol, you can explore The Heart-Healthy Living Course.

 Comments